uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Department of Astronomy and Astrophysics
 [Website](http://www.astro.utoronto.ca)

 All astronomy graduate students at UofT are officially affiliated with the Department of Astronomy and Astrophysics (DAA), primarily spread across two buildings, the [Astronomy Building](#astronomy-building) and the 12th, 13th and 14th floors of the [Burton Tower attached to McLennan Physical Labs](#mclennan-physical-labs-and-burton-tower).
 The department is responsible for running the graduate program, and paying you in your first year, and offers scholarships abd travel grants.
-The der
+The department is also responsible for offering graduate courses and employing you for TA work.

 ### Dunlap Institute